laravel/cashier-paddle/README.md

         return $transaction->redirectToInvoicePdf();
     })->name('download-invoice');

-<a name="upcoming-payment-date"></a>
+<a name="past-and-upcoming-payments"></a>
-### Upcoming Payment Date
+### Past & Upcoming Payments

-You may use the `nextBilledAt` method to retrieve and display a customer's upcoming payment date for recurring subscriptions:
+You may use the `lastPayment` and `nextPayment` methods to retrieve and display a customer's past or upcoming payments for recurring subscriptions:

     use App\Models\User;